Samiran-Dey/PathGen/README.md

 ```

 ## Data processing
-The folder process data contains the notebooks to preprocess the data.
+The folder **Process_data** contains the notebooks to preprocess the data.
 The details of the notebooks are described below.
 1. Process WSI data - To download and obtain embeddings of WSI patches from manifests downloaded from the TCGA website.
 2. Process transcriptomic - To store the process transcriptomic data divided into subgroups.
 3. Process data - To combine the histopathology and transcriptomic data and store them as tensors to provide input to the models.

-The folder Data contains some further files required to process the data.
+The folder **Data** contains some further files required to process the data.
 1. signatures.csv - The details of the gene groups.
 2. org_minmax_scaler - The trained min-max scalers to normalise the transcriptomic data.

 ## Synthesizing transcriptomic data from histopathology images
-The folder PathoGen contains the code to synthesize transcriptomic features from whole slide images using our novel diffusion-based model PathoGen.
+The folder **PathoGen** contains the code to synthesize transcriptomic features from whole slide images using our novel diffusion-based model PathoGen.

 ### Training
 To train PathoGen execute the following.